 Participating in a clinical trial is a big decision – it often means opening yourself up to potential risks and unknowns.
 Before participating, get a second opinion from a medical professional.
 It is typically a wise idea to consult with a few doctors to determine if they recommend participating in a clinical trial, taking the specific medical case into account.

 These are just a handful of many important issues you should consider before participating in a clinical trial.
 For additional information, read FAQs by the American Cancer Society and the U.S. National Library of Medicine.

 If you or a loved one has been diagnosed with an advanced-stage illness, Fifth Season Financial may be able to help.
-Our Funds for Living and Giving (FLAG) program allows clients to receive an advance on their life insurance policy while preserving funds for beneficiaries to receive in the future.
+Our Funds for Living Program allows clients to receive an advance on their life insurance policy while preserving funds for beneficiaries to receive in the future.
 To learn more about the program, contact us today.

 Relieve financial stress with the Funds For Living Program, a viatical alternative that uses your life insurance for a cash advance